regularstuff/tildeblog/README.md

 touch on similar topics as yours.
 With the idea being you might be interested in "Today I Learned" stuff from people who've thought it worth mentioning certain things.
 This would be most useful if there were a protocol not married to django, as presumably many people who don't want to run their own django server also learn worthwhile things.

+Feel free to sugges features in Github's "Issues" section.

 ## Contributing

 If you want to be a collaborator on this, message me (levintennine) in discord.